-Inspection and securing for sea - Guideline for ship prior sailing
+Inspection and securing for sea - Guideline for ship when to check and what to check

 When to check